 Charles Byron, a director and the Chief Geologist of Galane, was the managing director, consulting geologist and a principal shareholder of NLE at the time of the NLE Acquisition.
-Pursuant to the NLE Share Purchase Agreement, Mr. Byron may receive up to 4,200,000 NLE Contingent Shares upon the satisfaction of certain conditions described above under "General Development of the Business - Acquisition of NLE".
+See below under "Interest of Management and Others in Material Transactions".